SimSig WTT and WTR file format

 A timetable-unit consists of:

-The encodings of BRK and PWR are the same as above.
+The encodings of BRK and PWR are the same as above; PWS is the same as PWR.
+SCL should be present but may be omitted.

 timing-point-unit